Theory of the relationship between the UML class diagram and code¶

 };

-In general, the mapping is exactly the same as for association.
+Typically, the mapping is done in exactly the same way as for associations.

-It represents the loosest link between departments.
+This represents the loosest relationship between classes.
 Example:

 class depends on the Graphics

-This connection type is used when the parameter list/return value of the methods of the class at the beginning of the dependency connection contains the class at the end of the connection.
+This type of relationship is typically used when the methods of the class at the beginning of the dependency relationship include the class at the end of the relationship in their parameter list or return type.
 In the example, the onDraw

 operation of the Window